Become Our Patron

-In small countries the already crowded airspace (think Europe, US) might not be very usable for these vehicles.
-They would become a danger to regular air traffic and to themselves, if allowed to fly freely and buzz around like annoying mosquito's.
+In small countries the already crowded airspace (think Europe, US around big cities) might not be very usable for these vehicles.
+They would become a danger to regular air traffic and to themselves, if allowed to fly freely and buzz around like annoying mosquitoes.

-Allowing these vehicles to fly low means they would have to look out for obstructions as high tension wires, man made towers and tall trees.
+Allowing these vehicles to fly low means they would have to look out for obstructions as high tension wires, man made towers and tall trees and what not.
 Aircraft usually fly high because that's the safest thing to do.

 Most designs need some type and length of runway to take off.
 It is not realistic to think that the driver of such a flying car can escape the traffic jam and just fly away.
 He will not be the only one willing (or trying) to do that and the sheer chaos that would arise of drivers wanting to take off could result in very dangerous situations and possibly a high rate of serious or even deadly accidents.